Why Choose Us?

 The Rural Schools Alliance is a Teaching School partnership and had its first intake of students in the 2017 to 2018 academic year.
 Our Hampshire secondary schools are Ofsted rated ‘Good ’ schools who have been recognised for our drive and determination to deliver high quality comprehensive education, whilst observing, celebrating and actively promoting traditional values.

 In addition, the Rural Schools Alliance is delighted to be working in partnership with the University of Winchester to deliver and design the initial teacher training provision (ITT).
-The University of Winchester is an Ofsted rated ‘Outstanding ’ University for its ITT provision, ranked in the top 10 of Universities in England, in a recent National Student Survey.
+The University of Winchester is an Ofsted rated ‘Outstanding ’ University for its ITT provision.

 As schools and community hubs, we are committed to the challenge and scope of the opportunities available to teachers and learners within the dynamic landscape of education in the 21st Century.
 We are constantly and consistently striving to uncover and develop personal excellence for all: for pupils and trainee teachers alike, our approach is vibrant, positive and energetic.
 We ensure that all learners – pupils or trainee teachers – experience the highest standard of support and development throughout their journey in education and beyond.